lightelligence-io/styles/src/components/Card/Card.md

 ## Popup Card

 By adding `olt-Card--popup` you can create a card looking like a popup menu (used for filters).
-This will add a shaddow to it.
+This will add a shadow to it.

 ```popup.css hidden
 body > div.olt-Frame { padding: 20px; }